-The games of Zanzibar have been invented in the process of creating and optimizing Zanzibar - Maasai Chess.
+The games of Zanzibar have been invented in the process of creating and optimizing Zanzibar-XXL.
 However, two versions, called Zanzibar-S and Zanzibar-XL, present their own interest and they met a certain success.
-With the Pawns on the 3rd row and no Maasai soldiers, those games have "rapid" Pawns and Princes playing like in Metamachy.
+With the Pawns on the 3rd row and no Soldiers, those games have "rapid" Pawns and Princes playing like in Metamachy.

 Zanzibar-S is the moderate version.
 It is still close to Metamachy, its parent game.
 Here, there are only (!)
 72 pieces of 17 different types, 36 for each player: 1 King, 1 Queen, 1 Eagle, 1 Lion, 1 Rhinoceros, 1 Buffalo, 2 Princes, 2 Bishops, 2 Knights, 2 Camels, 2 Rooks, 2 Cannons, 2 Elephants, 2 Giraffes, 2 Crocodiles, 2 Machines and 10 Pawns.
 In Zanzibar-S there is no Duchess and no Sorceress.
 Pawns can only promote to Queen, Eagle, Lion, Rhinoceros or Buffalo when reaching the opposite side of the board.

 You can play Zanzibar-S with Game Courier here!

 Like for the -XL version, Black chooses the setup and White makes the first move.
 At the beginning Pawns, and all pieces which come as pairs (Elephants, Cannons, Rooks, Camels, Knights, Giraffes, Bishops, Crocodiles, Machines and Princes) are placed on the board.